dortania/OpenCore-Install-Guide/post-install/audio.md

 path/to/gfxutil -f HDEF
 ```

-Then add this PciRoot with the child `alc-layout-id` to your config.plist under DeviceProperties -> Add:
+Then add this PciRoot with the child `layout-id` to your config.plist under DeviceProperties -> Add:

 ![](/images/post-install/audio-md/config-layout-id.png)

-Note that AppleALC can accept both Decimal/Number and Hexideciaml/Data, generally the best method is Hex as you avoid any unnecessary conversions.
+Note that AppleALC can accept both Decimal/Number and Hexadecimal/Data, generally the best method is Hex as you avoid any unnecessary conversions.
 You can use a simple [decimal to hexadecimal calculator](https://www.rapidtables.com/convert/number/decimal-to-hex.html) to find yours. `printf '%x\n' DECI_VAL`:

 ![](/images/post-install/audio-md/hex-convert.png)

 So in this example, `alcid=11` would become  either:

-* `alc-layout-id | Data | <0B000000>`
+* `layout-id | Data | <0B000000>`
-* `alc-layout-id | Number | <11>`
+* `layout-id | Number | <11>`

 Note that the final HEX/Data value should be 4 bytes in total(ie. `0B 00 00 00` ), for layout IDs surpassing 255(`FF 00 00 00`) will need to remember that the bytes are swapped.
 So 256 will become `FF 01 00 00`
 * HEX Swapping and data size can be completely ignored using the Decimal/Number method